xpqz/dyalog-docs/windows-ui-guide/docs/editor.md

 If the name is not already being edited, it is assigned a new edit window.
 If you edit a name which is already being edited, the system *focuses* on the existing edit window rather than opening a new one.
 Edit windows are displayed using the colour combination associated with the type of the object being edited.

-If the name is followed by a line-number in square brackets, e.g. `MyFn[1000]`, the Editor will position the cursor on the specified line.
+If the name is followed by a line-number in square brackets, for example, `MyFn[1000]`, the Editor will position the cursor on the specified line.
 This applies to alll methods of invoking the Editor, except `⎕ED`.
 There must not be a space between the last character of the name and the "[".

 ## Window Management (Standard)